Your AI Built Website Won't Go Live

 - Test vs live: Stripe (and similar) have test keys and live keys.
 Live checkout needs live keys and often a completed business verification.

-- Same build as preview: Note which platform hosts the site (Vercel, AWS, Digital Ocean, etc.) and ensure that all required Environment Variables (or other secrets) are in place properly and that all requirements are installed.
+- Same version as preview: Note which platform hosts the site (Vercel, AWS, Digital Ocean, etc.) and confirm all required environment variables and settings are in place on that host, not just in the builder.

 6. Mobile layout and basic performance